LenchenL/documentation/UniGuide/UniGuide.md

 ![connection](images/connection.png)
     1. Select the publishing method: `Web deploy package`
     2. Choose the package location.
 You can either use an existing folder or create a new folder for it.
-    3. Add your site name, e.g., 'Tmx-Healthcare'
+    3. Add your site name, e.g., 'Tmx-Healthcare'.
+You will use this site name while creating a website with IIS Manager
 6. In **Settings** tab:
 ![settings](images/settings.png)
     1. Choose configuration purpose: **Release** for production